 The Prospectus and any Supplemental Prospectus may be translated into other languages.
 Any such translation shall only contain the same information and have the same meaning as the English language Prospectus or Supplemental Prospectus.
-To the extent that there is any inconsistency between the English language Prospectus or Supplemental Prospectus and the Prospectus or Supplemental Prospectus in another language, the English language Prospectus or Supplemental Prospectus will prevail, except to the extent (but only to the extent that it is required by the law of any jurisdiction where the Shares are sold) that in an action based upon disclosure in a Prospectus in a language other than English, the language of the Prospectus or Supplemental Prospectus on which such action is based shall prevail.
+To the extent that there is any inconsistency between the English language Prospectus or Supplemental Prospectus and the Prospectus or Supplemental Prospectus in another language, the English language Prospectus or Supplemental Prospectus or Supplemental Prospectus will prevail, except to the extent (but only to the extent that it is required by the law of any jurisdiction where the Shares are sold) that in an action based upon disclosure in a Prospectus on which such action is based shall prevail.
 All disputes as to the terms thereof shall be governed by, and construed in accordance with, the law of Ireland.